-

 Year: Second Year, Class of 2027

 Jenny is a second-year Asian-American from the Bay Area, having roots in Chinese and various Southeast Asian cultures.
 Growing up, she quickly understood the importance of having one's identity(ies) represented in the broader community.
 This drives her desire to create spaces and resources for people to find connections with others, or even with themselves.
-She is excited to have the opportunity to do that for the UCSD community with APIMEDA Programs and Services!
+She is excited to have the opportunity to do that for the UC San Diego community with APIMEDA Programs and Services!

 Meena Kolli